Ritik11131/kimbal-meter-data/GLOBAL_SEARCH_FRONTEND_GUIDE.md

 This guide provides complete documentation for integrating the Global Search API into your frontend application.
 The search API allows users to search across **Entities**, **Users**, **Profiles**, and **Roles** with category-wise results and hierarchy support.

+### Key Feature: Context-Aware Hierarchy

+**Important**: The hierarchy always starts from the **logged-in user's entity**, not from the selected resource.
+This provides complete context showing:

+- **Root Admin (ETL Admin)**: Hierarchy starts from ETL Admin, showing the complete organization structure
+- **KMP Admin**: Hierarchy starts from KMP Energy, showing only their accessible branch
+- **Ideal Energy Admin**: Hierarchy starts from Ideal Energy, showing only their sub-entities

+The selected resource is **highlighted** with `isSelected: true` in the hierarchy tree, making it easy to see where it fits in your organizational structure.

 ---

 ## Table of Contents